mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Encounter Charges: This controls user access, view or to edit charges on an encounter.
 This is a specific charges section that is unique to ledgers, etc.
 * Set Grid Defaults: Yes allows user to set default datavis perspective preferences for all other users in the system.
 * Manage IP Settings: This controls user access to edit IP settings (found in the System within Control Panel).
-* Switch Security Roles: This allows the user to dynamically switch security roles if their security role has ‘Add Allowed Roles' configured to it.
+* Switch Security Roles: This allows the user to dynamically switch security roles to roles they are allowed to, if their security role has ‘Add Allowed Roles' configured to it.
-* Manage Dynamic Security Roles: This allows the user to manage the addition and removal of alternate security roles to ‘Add Allowed Roles' section of an entire security role.
+* Manage Dynamic Security Roles: Requires user to also have permission to ‘Switch Security Roles'.
+Having Manage Dynamic Security Roles permission allows the user to manage the addition and removal of alternate security roles to ‘Add Allowed Roles' section of an entire security role.
 * Switch User Account: This allows the user to create a valid login session as another user.
 * Enable AI Assistant: This allows the user to utilize Artificial Intelligence by clicking the dark gray AI icon at the top right of the system.